mmagician/evercity-substrate/README.md

 # 1. Evercity Substrate Node

-This repositary contains source code of blockchain node, which is a main part of Evercity's Smart Sustainable Bond project.
+This repository contains source code of blockchain node, which is a main part of Evercity's Smart Sustainable Bond project.

 # 2. Introduction